elben/elben.github.io/posts/2015-11-22-the-end-of-dynamic-languages.markdown

 This is my bet: **the age of dynamic languages is over**.
 There will be no new successful ones.
 Indeed we have learned a lot from them.
 We've learned that library code should be extendable by the programmer (mixins and meta-programming), that we want to control the structure (macros), that we disdain verbosity.
 And above all, we've learned that we want our languages to be enjoyable.

 But it's time to move on.
-We will see a flourishing of languages that *feel* like you’re writing in a Clojure, but strongly-typed.
+We will see a flourishing of languages that *feel* like you’re writing in a Clojure, but typed.
 Included will be a suite of powerful tools that we've never seen before, tools so convincing that only ascetics will ignore.

 To do this, we need to feed our tools the information they need to help us; a psychologist cannot help the silent patient.
 We begin by adding types, by restricting the space of possibilities to free ourselves from the self-made burden of uncertainty.
 New languages like Elm and Crystal are on the right track, and of course established ones like Haskell and Scala.
 We need more languages like these.